shadders/uahf-spec/reenable-op-codes.md

 ## Risks and philosophical approach

 In general the approach taken is a minimalist one in order limit edge cases as much as possible.
-Where it is possible for a single more limited op code to be combined with other op codes to achieve a functionality that is preferred over a more complex op code.
-Input conditions that create ambiguous or undefined behaviour should fail fast.
+If a complex functionality is needed then preference is given to a limited op code that can be combined with other op codes to achieve the functionality, rather than introducing a more complex op code.
+This approach will lead to safer but longer scripts, which may subsequently require increasing the limitation on the number of op codes allowed per script.

+Input conditions that create ambiguous or undefined behaviour must fail fast.

-Each op code should be examined for the following risk conditions and mitigating behaviour defined explcitly:
+Each op code must be examined for the following risk conditions and mitigating behaviour explcitly defined:
-* Operand byte length mismatch.
-Where it would be normally expected that two operands would be of matching byte lengths the resultant behaviour should be defined.
+* Operand byte length mismatch - Where it would be normally expected that two operands would be of matching byte lengths the resultant behaviour should be defined.
-* Signed integer.
-Whether signed integers are permitted operands and whether any special handling is required.
+* Integer ranges - Whether negative integers are permitted operands and whether any special handling is required.
+* Resource utilization:
-* Stack size.
-Both number of elements and total size of elements.
+  * Stack size - the impact on both the number of elements and the total size of elements must be analysed
-* TODO resource (CPU) utilization - exponential cycle cost attacks
+  * Processor utilization - the potential for exponential cycle cost attacks must be analysed
-* Overflows.
-Defined behaviour in the instance that result of the operation exceeds MAX_SCRIPT_ELEMENT_SIZE
+* Overflows - Behaviour in the instance that the result of the operation exceeds `MAX_SCRIPT_ELEMENT_SIZE` must be defined.
-* TODO endian issues ???
-* Empty byte vector operands.
-Whether empty byte vectors should be allowed as a representation of zero.
+* Empty byte vector operands - Whether empty byte vectors should be allowed as a representation of zero.
+* Endian issues - Whether endian-ness can impact the operation. *Note: needs more*

+### Risk of unbounded element size growth

+Four of the proposed operators can produce elements which are significantly longer than the lengths of their operands.
+If mitigations are not put in place then these operators could be abused to cause memory exhaustion errors.

+These operators are: `OP_CAT`, `OP_ZEROES`, `OP_REPEAT`, and `OP_PADLEFT`.
+Examples of use of these operators which could cause issues are:
+* `<constant> [OP_DUP OP_CAT ...]`, where the `OP_DUP OP_CAT` sequence is repeated as often as possible
+* `<max int> OP_ZEROES`
+* `OP_1 <max int> OP_REPEAT`
+* `OP_1 <max int> OP_PADLEFT`

+The Bitcoin Cash Script system has an existing constraint on the size of elements, `MAX_SCRIPT_ELEMENT_SIZE`.
+Constants in scripts must have a length which is less than or equal to this limit.
+Violation of this constraint results in an invalid transaction which will be rejected by the Bitcoin Cash network.
+At the time of writing, `MAX_SCRIPT_ELEMENT_SIZE` is equal to 520 bytes, however this value could conceivably change.
+The analysis and mitigations here only consider the existence of the constraint and do not consider its current value or any proposals for changing the value.

+Existing implementations validate the size of constants when they are put on the stack but do not consistently validate the size of the outputs of operators, possibly because existing operators can only minimally increase the size of an operand, for example `0xFF OP_1ADD -> 0x0100`.

+The specifications of the proposed operators include an explicit constraint on the size of the outputs of these operators.
+Implementations *must* check the size of the result of the operators, before execution of the operator, and cause a script failure if the constraint is violated.

+This constraint will prevent unbounded growth of size of elements on the stack.

+Discussion point: should we take this opportunity to *explicitly* state that the results from *all* operators are subject to the `MAX_SCRIPT_ELEMENT_SIZE` constraint?
+Would this break any existing systems?

 ## Definitions